Amanda Anne Platt & The Honeycutters

 Lyrically driven, the songs on Amanda Anne Platt & The Honeycutters blend the band’s old-school country roots attitude with their shared influences of rock and folk.
 Amanda says of the album, “I think it’s just about life and all that that entails.
 Including but not limited to death, strangers, birthdays, money, leaving, arriving, seasons, corruption, and love.”

-There is an empathetic and charming wit engrained in Amanda’s songwriting.
+There is an empathetic and charming wit ingrained in Amanda’s songwriting.
 She has a knack for accessing a deep well of emotion and applying it to her story-telling, whether she is writing from her own experiences or immersing herself into the melody of emotions in another person’s life.

 “Amanda Platt writes songs on par with Lucinda, Isbell, Lauderdale, Hank Sr. In my opinion, anyway.” said, WNCW’s Music Director Martin Anderson to No Depression.